zen-mod/ZEN/docs/context_menu.md

 Dynamic children actions can be added to an action by returning an array of actions from the insert children code.
 The same parameters that are available to the statement and condition are also available here.

-Each action in the array must be in the following format:
+Each action in the returned actions must be an array with the following format:

 - 0: Action (created using `zen_context_menu_fnc_createAction`) &lt;ARRAY&gt;
 - 1: Array of Children Actions &lt;ARRAY&gt;